Haughley: Church

 Haughley Parish Church (a Grade I listed building) is an example of an early English medieval Church on the site of a Saxon and Norman chapel mentioned in the Domesday Book of 1086.
 It is dedicated to the "Assumption of the Virgin Mary" and a fair was held annually in August to celebrate this until its abolition in 1871.
 The tower was built in the early 13th century by Richard Earl of Cornwall with rest being remodelled in the 14th century by the Ufford family.
 The first recorded priest was an Italian, John de Monte Luelli, in the early 13th century.
 The church was endowed to Hailes Abbey by Richard, 1st Earl of Cornwall and "King of the Romans" (1257-1272) in thanks to God for his survival at sea.
 (Note: It has been suggested (wrongly) that Cornwall's son Henry of Almain was born and baptised at Haughley Castle in 1235, but he was not born at Haughley but at Hailes (Haylege) Abbey.)
 Prior to the reformation the church was on the "Pilgrims Way" to the Shrine of St Edmund at Bury St Edmunds Abbey.
 Visitors would worship at the Chapel of the Holy Cross in Haughley, which contained a piece of the true cross of Christ, in return for a papal remission of their sins.
 It remained under the patronage of Hailes Abbey until 1537 and the Dissolution of the Monasteries.

 The church contains many memorials and hatchments to the Ray, Crawford, Smythe and Ward families as well as remains of medieval stained glass and a fine carved roof.
 The south tower (c.
 1330) contains five bells dating back to the medieval period.
 The most recent church clock was erected in 1903, a gift of the Bevan family.
 Previous clocks had been erected from 1697 onwards replacing a public sundial removed by the Woods family.
 The flagpole on the church tower was erected and gifted by the Palmer family in 2002 to mark the Queen's Golden Jubilee.
+The current vicar is Andrew Buttress, appointed in 2025.

-There is currently no vicar following the resignation of Rev Paul Clarke due to ill health.
 A United Reformed Church chapel formerly worshipped regularly in the village and now works closely with the Church of England in Haughley.